 Annual Cash Incentive.
 Though we believe unusual for the utility industry, our executive compensation program does not include an annual cash incentive component.
-The Committee evaluated the advisability of implementing such a program again at length in 2011, but decided against such action believing that our officers are currently provided an appropriate incentive through the potential for appreciation in the price of our common stock received when restricted share units vest, and the potential for above-target payouts of performance-based restricted share units.
-The Committee also currently believes the overall compensation program is appropriately performance-based without an annual cash incentive.
-The Committee may revisit this issue again in the future.
+The Committee believes the overall compensation program is appropriately performance-based without an annual cash incentive because of the potential for appreciation in the price of our common stock received when restricted share units vest, and the potential for above or below target payouts of performance-based restricted share units.
+The Committee has considered this issue from time to time in the past and may revisit this issue again in the future.
 Because our executive compensation program does not include an annual cash incentive, total cash compensation for our officers is typically significantly less than the relevant market median of total cash compensation.
+Moreover, because pension benefits are typically calculated based on total cash compensation, we believe pension benefits for our executives are similarly significantly less than the relevant market median for pension benefits.